 Every home remodeling project produces extraneous or waste material.
-Yet some projects' extra materials are worse than others.
+Some projects' extra materials are worse than others.

 If you order too many recessed lights, no problem: return the extras to the store for a full refund.
 If you order too much custom-mixed paint, you are out of luck.
 You are stuck with that extra paint.